We'll be running a referendum on whether we should remain a part of the National Union of Students (NUS).

 HSU gets support from NUS Elected Officers for campaigns which impact Hallam students regionally, providing us with a larger voice when needed.

-NUS provide further info online on the benefits of remaining.
+NUS provide further info online on the benefits of remaining affiliated.

 The £30,000 HSU spends each year on NUS UK can instead be spent on resources impacting Hallam students directly.